UTheCat/jumpvalley/README.md

 Jumpvalley's documentation can be found on its [website](https://uthecat.github.io/jumpvalley-docs/) hosted on GitHub.

+## Found a bug in Jumpvalley?

+Feel free to open an issue on this repository describing the bug.

 ## Working with this repository

 Here are some instructions for working with this project's repository.
 This assumes that you actually want to do things with Jumpvalley's Git repository.